 In this article, we are going to look at three ways by which we can install any WordPress plugins of our choice.
 These are the only three available ways you can install a WordPress plugin on any self-hosted WordPress blog, they are;

-- Using search feature.
+- Using the search feature.

-- Uploading a WordPress plugin.
+- I am uploading a WordPress plugin.

 1. Using search feature

-This is the easiest way of installing a WordPress plugin on your blog.
+Using the search feature is the easiest way of installing a WordPress plugin on your blog.
 You don’t have to do much to install a plugin using this method, the major disadvantage of using this method is that the plugin must be in the WordPress plugin directory and truth be told, the WordPress directory is limited to only free plugins.